DEPARTMENT OF STATE

 13.0 Professional Conduct - Code of Ethics

-13.1 Foreword.
-Honesty, justice and courtesy form a moral philosophy which, associated with mutual interest among men and women, constitutes the foundation of ethics.
-The surveyor should recognize such a standard, not in a passive observance, but as a set of dynamic principles guiding his/her conduct and way of life.
-It is his/her duty to practice his/her profession according to this Code of Ethics.
+13.1.1 Honesty, justice and courtesy form a moral philosophy which, associated with mutual interest among men and women, constitutes the foundation of ethics.
+The surveyor should recognize such a standard, not in a passive observance, but as a set of dynamic principles guiding the surveyor's conduct and way of life.
+It is the surveyor's duty to practice the surveyor's profession according to this Code of Ethics.

-As the keystone of professional conduct is integrity, the surveyor will discharge his/her duties with fidelity to the public, his/her employers and clients, and with fairness and impartiality to all.
-It is his/her duty to interest his/herself in the public welfare, and to be ready to apply his/her special knowledge for the benefit of mankind.
-He/she should uphold the honor and dignity of his/her profession and avoid association with any enterprise of questionable character.
-In his/her dealings with fellow surveyors he/she should be fair and tolerant.
+13.1.2 As the keystone of professional conduct is integrity, the surveyor will discharge their duties with fidelity to the public, their employers and clients, and with fairness and impartiality to all.
+It is the surveyor's duty to take interest in the public welfare, and to be ready to apply their special knowledge for the benefit of mankind.
+The surveyor should uphold the honor and dignity of the profession and avoid association with any enterprise of questionable character.
+In dealings with fellow surveyors, the surveyor should be fair and tolerant.

 13.2 Professional Life.